TylerKGates/project-one/psuedo.md

 separate hands for dealer/user

 hit can only be used when it's player's turn
-1. starts at 1000
+1. bank starts at 1000
-1.
+1. bet can only be increased/decreased by 10
+1. use for loop, querySelectorAll in the class, then remove child (for reset function)

+player is a function that has hit, deal and stand buttons inside?

+deal function tells user value of their cards. after value is displayed, ask user if they want to hit or stand.